ergoplatform/ergodocs/docs/node/conf/conf-node.md

 offlineGeneration = false
 ```

 If true, the node will generate blocks while disconnected from the ergo mainnet.
-The only really useful case for this is when you want to launch your own blockchain.
+The only useful case for this is when you want to launch your own blockchain.
 See the [testnet](testnet.md) page for more information.

 #### keepVersions
 ```
 keepVersions = 200
 ```

-The number of state snapshots diffs to keep.
-Defines maximum rollback depth.
+The number of state snapshots diffs to keep, which defines the maximum rollback depth.

 #### acceptableChainUpdateDelay
 ```
 acceptableChainUpdateDelay = 30m
 ```
 The acceptable difference between NOW and the timestamp of the latest chain update or best block.
-This helps to discover syncing issues.
+(Helps to discover syncing issues.)

-> TODO: The 'acceptable difference' between the current time, and the timestamp of the latest chain update (or best block).
+> TODO: The 'acceptable difference' between the current time and the timestamp of the latest chain update (or best block).
 This helps to discover syncing issues.

 #### mempoolCapacity
 ```